 We own a number of patents, trademarks, trade names, copyrights, trade secrets and licenses related to our products.
 We also have exclusive and non-exclusive rights to use patents, trademarks, trade names, copyrights and trade secrets owned by others.
 In addition, patent and trademark applications are pending, although there can be no assurance that further patents and trademarks will be issued.
-We do not depend on any single patent, trademark, copyright, trade secret or license or group of patents, trademarks, copyrights, trade secrets or number of patents.
+We do not depend on any single patent, trademark, copyright, trade secret or license or group of patents, trademarks, copyrights, trade secrets or licenses to any material extent.